 - Click the Discoverable toggle to turn it on or off.
 A message is displayed to indicate the discoverability of the asset and the discoverability icon is updated in the search results and the data source details.

-The Validated value can be assigned to a data source by owners and curators to indicate, for example that it has been qualified and is a reliable data source.
-It can turned on and off by clicking the Validated toggle.
-A validated data source is indicated by the validation shield on the data source details screen and also in the search results pane.
+The Validated property can be assigned to a data source or a dataset to indicate, for example that it has been qualified and is a reliable asset.
+It can turned on and off by clicking the Validate toggle.
+A validated data source or dataset is indicated by the validation shield on the data source details screen and also in the search results pane.

 7 Curating Datasets and Attributes